OSUPCVLab/mobile-ar-sensor-logger/README.md

 # Contributions

 * synchronized data by the back camera and the inertial sensor
+* 25+ Fps of the camera and 100+ Hz of the inerital sensor for off-the-shelf smartphones priced $300+
 * record the varying focal length and exposure time
 * tap to lock or unlock auto focus and auto exposure control